 4. Stay Away From Unfamiliar Dogs: Never assume a dog is friendly, all dogs can become aggressive in certain circumstances.
 The best way to avoid being attacked or bitten by a dog is to stay away from dogs that you are unfamiliar with.
 You should also remain cautious around dogs that you are familiar with who have been friendly in the past.
 Do not assume because a dog is calm around his owner, that the dog will remain calm and friendly when approached by a stranger.
 As dogs get older they can get aggressive, small dogs can be aggressive and dangerous, and dogs on a leash can still attack you.
 Never assume that you or children are safe when around a dog, always be prepared because you don’t know what can cause a dog to attack.
 Dogs have been known to attack and kill their owners who have had them for years.

-If you or a loved one has been seriously injured, or a loved one killed, in a dog attack, let our Rhode Island Personal Injury Attorney help you navigate the complex legal proceedings.
+If you or a loved one has been seriously injured, or a loved one killed, in a dog attack, let our Rhode Island Personal Injury Attorneys help you navigate the complex legal proceedings.

 Our Personal Injury Lawyers have all been designated as “Super Lawyers” or “Rising Stars” by Super Lawyers Magazine.
 Ronald J. Resmini has earned the highest possible rating from Martindale-Hubbell and is a member of the Million Dollar Advocates Forum.